How to Optimize Your Devices for Maximum Speed and Efficiency

 ✔ 2.
 Optimize Startup Programs

-Many apps launch automatically when your device starts, even if you don’t need them.
+Startup programs are one of the most common causes of slow computer performance.
+Many applications automatically launch when your device starts, even if you don’t actually need them.

 👉 How to fix it: